Waterloo F.C.

-Waterloo Rugby Club (known as Firwood Waterloo for sponsorship reasons) is an English Rugby Union team based at St Anthonys Road, Blundellsands, Merseyside.
-Once a powerhouse of the English rugby union game, the men's 1st XV now play in North 1 West at the sixth level of English rugby union system, following their relegation from National League 3 North at the end of the 2016-17 season.
+Waterloo Rugby Club (known as Firwood Waterloo for sponsorship reasons) is an English Rugby Union team based at St Anthony's Road, Blundellsands, Merseyside.
+Once a powerhouse of the English rugby union game, the men's 1st XV now play in Regional 2 North West at the sixth level of English rugby union system, following their relegation from National League 3 North at the end of the 2016–17 season.

 History

-Waterloo Football Club celebrated its 125th season in 2007/08, having been founded in 1882 by brothers Sidney and Harry Hall and George Abercrombie.
+Waterloo Football Club celebrated its 125th season in 2007–08, having been founded in 1882 by brothers Sidney and Harry Hall and George Abercrombie.
 From 1882 until 1884 the club was known as Serpentine after the road near its original ground.
 In 1884 a dispute prompted a relocation to Waterloo and so the club's name was changed.
 The club returned to the Blundellsands area in 1892 and has remained there ever since.
 The team is currently known as Firwood Waterloo after its title sponsor.

 They play in myrtle green, white and scarlet hooped shirts, green shorts and green socks.
 Their badge features a Lancastrian red rose with a black griffin in the centre.
 Former players include Dick Greenwood, Ben Kay, Will Greenwood, Andy Titterrell, Nicola Mazzucato, Watcyn Thomas, Kyran Bracken, Austin Healey, and Paul Grayson.